laurent-martin/aspera-hsts-operations/README.md

 curl -o [paste only the file name of RPM] [paste the full link here]
 ```

-For the license file, you can directly `vi` on linux, and paste inside.
+For the license file, you can directly `vi` on Linux, and paste inside.
 Alternatively, use `scp` to transfer those files.

 You will set the path to those two files in the variables in next section.